Creates or updates a trained model alias.

-If you use this API to update an alias such that it references a different trained model ID and the model uses a different type of data frame analytics, an error occurs.
+- You are not allowed to update an alias such that it references a different trained model ID and the model uses a different type of data frame analytics.
 For example, this situation occurs if you have a trained model for regression analysis and a trained model for classification analysis; you cannot reassign an alias from one type of trained model to another.

 If you use this API to update an alias and there are very few input fields in common between the old and new trained models for the model alias, the API returns a warning.

 - (Required, string) The alias to create or update.
 This value cannot end in numbers.

 - (Required, string) The identifier for the trained model that the alias refers to.